Overview

 Issues

-The inclusion of broad programs such as community-based initiatives and home visits in Section 2 is a positive aspect; however, without clear criteria or a competitive bidding process, it might allow specific organizations to secure funding with ease, thus raising concerns of fairness and competition.
+The inclusion of diverse programs such as community-based initiatives and home visits in Section 2 is positive, but could be leveraged by specific organizations to secure funding without clear criteria or competitive bidding processes.

 Sections